#DRStart#

 Open Offer were put on hold until further order(s)/ clarification(s)/ direction(s) issued

-by the Hon'ble Supreme Court of India.
-Vide its order dated November 15, 2019, the Hon'ble
+by the Honble Supreme Court of India.
+Vide its order dated November 15, 2019, the

-Supreme Court had issued suo-moto contempt notice to, among others, FHL and directed its
+Honble Supreme Court had issued suo-moto contempt notice to, among others, FHL and

-Registry to register a contempt petition regarding alleged violation of the Status Quo
+directed its Registry to register a contempt petition regarding alleged violation of the

-Petitions before the Hon'ble Supreme Court including Contempt Petition
+Petitions before the Honble Supreme Court including Contempt

-In the Judgement, Hon'ble Supreme Court has passed certain directions,
+In the Judgement, Honble Supreme Court has passed certain

-inter-alia, that the Hon'ble High Court of Delhi may consider issuing appropriate process
+directions, inter-alia, that the Honble High Court of Delhi may consider issuing

-and appointing forensic auditor(s) to analyse the transactions entered into between FHL
+appropriate process and appointing forensic auditor(s) to analyze the transactions entered

-and RHT and other related transactions.
-The stated position of FHL is that these
+into between FHL and RHT and other related transactions.
+The stated position of FHL is

-transactions were done in compliance with applicable laws, post requisite corporate and
+that these transactions were done in compliance with applicable laws, post requisite

-regulatory approvals and necessary disclosures/ announcements.
-Currently, it is vehemently
+corporate and regulatory approvals and necessary disclosures/ announcements.
+Currently, it

-opposing the application filed by Decree Holder before the Hon'ble High Court for
+is vehemently opposing the application filed by Daiichi before the High court for

 appointment of forensic auditor.